Sproilex/WordPress-Plugin-Boilerplate/README.md

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let me know](stivenilarraza@gmail.com) .
+If you’re interested in writing any documentation or creating tutorials please let me know.